 Every pair of pointe shoes is hand crafted using the traditional method with natural materials, and are intentionally designed to break down as you wear them.
-But there comes a time when the shoes become unsafe to wear and you’ll need to buy a new pair.
-Look out for these three signs to know when your pointe shoes are worn out – or "dead", as it's also known.
+While there are steps you can take to Care For and Maintain Your Pointe Shoes, there comes a time when the shoes become unsafe to wear and you’ll need to buy a new pair.
+Look out for these three signs of dead pointe shoes to know when your pointe shoes are worn out – or "dead", as it's also known.

 1. You can feel the floor

-When the platform loses its integrity, you’ll be able to feel the floor through the shoe more intensely.
+When your pointe shoe is worn out, the platform loses its integrity and you’ll be able to feel the floor through the shoe more intensely.
 This can cause bruised toenails and joint pain due to the shock absorption being reduced.